jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-03-billboard-hot-100.md

 df2['rank_entered'][df2['reached_top_10'] == False].median() - df2['rank_entered'][df2['reached_top_10'] == True].median()
 ```

-The above returns a value of 8.5.
+The above returns a value of about 8.

 Our dataset shows that the average entering rank of tracks which become top 10 hits is at least 8 ranks above those which do not make the top 10.
 However, since our dataset is small, this may not be a conclusive finding.